Today we’re going to discuss Basics LLC: Limited Liability Company.

-A partnership disregarded entity and S corporation tax status those are all what we call pass through taxation meaning that the members of the LLC pay taxes for the LLC instead of the LLC itself.
+A partnership disregarded entity and S corporation tax status, those are all what we call “pass through taxation” meaning that the members of the LLC pay taxes for the LLC instead of the LLC itself.
 But you can have your LLC file a form with the IRS.

-Sometimes people don’t like the C corporation tax treatment because you would be paying taxes twice once the LLC tax is a C corp pays its own taxes and it’s paid again when profits are distributed to you.
+Sometimes people don’t like the C corporation tax treatment because you would be paying taxes twice once the LLC tax is a C corp pays its own taxes, and it’s paid again when profits are distributed to you.
 But there’s all sorts of tricks you can do to sometimes legally get around that.

-An LLC tax as an S corporation, that is oftentimes used for self-employed people to reduce self-employment tax which is a tax of 15.3% on your first $106,000 or so of income and that’s paid in addition to your income taxes.
+An LLC tax as an S corporation, that is oftentimes used for self-employed people to reduce self-employment tax which is a tax of 15.3% on your first $106,000 or so of income, and that’s paid in addition to your income taxes.
 So, a lot of times your LLC can file form 2553.

 It can elect to be treated as an S corporation for tax purposes even though it’s still legally an LLC.
 You may save $5,000, $6,000, $7,000 a year up to that amount using this certain strategy with an S corporation.
-And even if you make more than $106,000 a year, you still pay self-employment tax of 2.9% instead of 15.3%.
+Even if you make more than $106,000 a year, you still pay self-employment tax of 2.9% instead of 15.3%.
 So, S corporation treatment may still be a good way to go.

 The partnership can only be taxed as a partnership.
 You can’t get the benefits of S corporation taxation if that’s more appropriate for you.

-A corporation may only be taxed as a C or S corporation but not as a disregarded entity or a partnership so the LLC has flexibility according to what you’re doing.
+A corporation may only be taxed as a C or S corporation but not as a disregarded entity or a partnership, so the LLC has flexibility according to what you’re doing.
 It can pick the best tax election for the best tax savings for you.

 Now, it’s not only business debts but it can mean in some situations your business sues you and in certain – I’m sorry, sues your LLC and in certain situations especially if you don’t manage that LLC, they’re not going to be able to sue you personally.
 They just sue the company and they can only get what’s inside the company.

-You get the best of both worlds because a limited partnership does not get limited liability against inside threats although it does get charging order protection.
+You get the best of both worlds because a limited partnership does not get limited liability against inside threats, although it does get charging order protection.

-So, an LLC gets the protection that corporations have which is limited liability against these inside threats but it gets a charging order protection that a limited partnership gets and that’s the type of protection that corporations don’t get.
+So, an LLC gets the protection that corporations have which is limited liability against these inside threats, but it gets a charging order protection that a limited partnership gets and that’s the type of protection that corporations don’t get.